 3 pieces dried bay leaves (dahon ng laurel)

-1. In a pot, add the slices of pork belly and pour in the vinegar, 1 cup water, salt, pepper, minced garlic and dahon ng laurel (bay leaves).
+- In a pot, add the slices of pork belly and pour in the vinegar, 4 cups water, salt, pepper, crushed garlic and dahon ng laurel (bay leaves).

-4. After 30 minutes, remove pot cover and continue to simmer for additional 10 minutes.
+- After 30 minutes, remove pot cover and continue to simmer for additional 10 minutes or more until water is dry and pork is tender.

-7. Using the same pot, add ½ cup water and ½ cup coconut milk.
-Let it simmer over low heat and constantly stir from time to time to avoid curdle.
+- Add 1 can coconut cream or 2 cups coconut milk.
+Let it simmer over low heat and constantly stir from time to time to avoid curdle for about 15-20 minutes.

-8. Add in browned pork pieces and bay leaves into the pot, season with soy sauce, salt and pepper to taste.
+- In between simmer, season with 3 tablespoon soy sauce, pinch of brown sugar, patis salt and pepper to taste.
 Continue to simmer over low heat until sauce becomes thick to your desired sauce consistency.
+Do not over cook or the coconut milk will turn to latik.

-9. Serve hot with steamed rice and enjoy!
+- Serve hot with steamed rice and enjoy!
+Best to partner with ensaladang pipino in vinegar or ensaladang gulay.